Recamán's sequence: On-line encyclopedia of integer sequences (OEIS)

-Even when Neil Sloane has collected more than 325,000 sequences since 1964, the Recamán's sequence was referenced in his paper My favorite integer sequences.
-He also stated that of all the sequences in the OEIS, this one is his favorite to listen to (you can hear it below).

 Visual representation

-The most-common visualization of the Recamán's sequence is simply plotting its values, such as the figure at right.
+The most-common visualization of the Recamán's sequence is simply plotting its values, such as the figure seen here.

 On January 14, 2018, the Numberphile YouTube channel published a video titled The Slightly Spooky Recamán Sequence, showing a visualization using alternating semi-circles, as it is shown in the figure at top of this page.

 Sound representation

 Values of the sequence can be associated with musical notes, in such that case the running of the sequence can be associated with an execution of a musical tune.